SendWithSES/Drag-and-Drop-Email-Designer/README.md

 - **Truly Works:** Because the ones that are free don't seem to work.

+- **Truly HTML:** No intermediate code wranglers like mjml.

 - **Truly Fast and Light Weight:** Because you have better things to do with your time.

-- **Truly Magical:** Design like a pro without coding headaches.
+- **Truly No-Code:** Design like a pro without coding headaches.
 Our minimal interface gets out of your way.

-- **Three Template Types:** Create and save unlimited templates.
+- **Truly Democratic:** Save HTML output as a template and use with ANY email service provider.

+## 3️⃣ Three Template Types
+Comes with three template types that let you design any kind of transactional or marketing emails.
+Altogther, you can create and save unlimited templates.
   - **Drag and Drop Designer** - Start designing beautiful emails immediately.
-  - **HTML Code Editor (Coming Soon)** - Reuse HTML templates that you already have or code them from scratch.
+  - **HTML Code Editor** - Reuse HTML templates that you already have or code them from scratch.
   - **Plain Text Emails** - _'Minimalemalists'_.
 This is for you.

-- **Easy Integration:** Get HTML output that you can save as a template and use with Amazon SES or any email service provider.
-Because sending emails should be as smooth as designing them.

-## 🚀 Built On Solid Foundation.
+## 🚀 Built On Solid Fundamentals.
 Send With SES Email Designer follows a few simple but solid patterns to achieve responsive and accessible HTML email that works in (almost) every email client.
-It is built upon the amazing work done by these people.
+It is built upon some fundamental email design concepts laid down by these people.

 - Ted Goas - https://www.cerberusemail.com
 - Nicole Merlin - https://www.emailwizardry.com.au